choreonoid/choreonoid-doc/en/agxdynamics/agx-continuous-track.rst

     hingeCompliance: 9.0e-10
     hingeSpookDamping: 0.01

-7. If the crawler belts get crossed or the belt penetrates into wheel when moving, set smaller value for minStabilizingHingeNormalForce.
+7. If the track belts get crossed or the belt penetrates into wheel when moving, set smaller value for minStabilizingHingeNormalForce.
    If vibrate or not stable, set the larger value.

   .. code-block:: txt